BbdCoachlab/Communicator/project documentation/Birthdays_overview.md

 In order to deal with the issue, the development of a mobile application will help reduce the problem.
 The BBD mobile application will handle birthday notification, awards and events notifications.

-The Birthday function of the BBD mobile application, will allow for Comms/ HR to send birthday notifications to the BBD employees which will include subject line, message and includes adding an image .
+The Birthday function of the BBD web application, will allow for Comms/ HR to send birthday notifications to the BBD employees which will include subject line, message and includes adding an image .

 On the mobile side, the application will allow empleyees to login using Yammer and when logged in, there will be an option of going to the birthdays function.